mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Controlled aggregation

-Use the `filterModel` prop to control the aggregation passed to the grid.
+Use the `aggregationModel` prop to control the aggregation passed to the grid.

 You can use the `onFilterModelChange` prop to listen to changes to the filters and update the prop accordingly.